tomalrussell/nismod_teaching_kit/docs/lecture_02/Lecture_2.1.md

----
-title: Mini-Lecture 2.1 - Infrastructure systems and greenhouse gas emissions
+# Mini-Lecture 2.1 - Infrastructure systems and greenhouse gas emissions
-keywords:
--   Infrastructure
--   Greenhouse gas emissions
--   Emissions gap
-authors:
--   Sapphire Vital
----

 This mini-lecture outlines global infrastructure systems' contribution to greenhouse gas emissions.
 It provides an overview of the emissions